 We believe that CBD products should be made with health in mind, so our edibles contain only natural ingredients.
 Plus, we are proud to share that our CBD source comes from Colorado-grown hemp, which offers high-grade CBD to utilize in all our products.
 All of our CBD edibles contain no THC because THC is the cannabinoid responsible for the trademark euphoric “high” that cannabis is known for.
 With our gummies, you only get the desirable effects of cannabis, there’s no high, so you can perform like any regular day with no hindrances.

 Why Order CBD Edibles From Cheef Botanicals?

-Consumers wishing to buy CBD edibles are given many choices of places that offer seemingly good products for sale.
+Consumers wishing to buy CBD edibles are given many choices that offer seemingly good products for sale.
 However, to ensure products are reliable and good quality, it is best to work with a supplier you can trust.